konopkagrzegorz/notification-microservices/README.md

 * eureka server for service discovery
 * spring api gateway
 * kafka with zookeeper
+* elasticsearch stack (available only when running with docker)

 General idea behind this project is that it is hard for me to remember all the things which